Second Act for a Dynamic Duo

 Del Vecchio underwent surgery to remove his bladder and prostate.
 His surgeon, Hyung L. Kim, MD, was "serious and matter of fact, but also had a sense of humor," which quelled his anxieties from the start.

-"His attitude was as important as his technical skills," Del Vecchio says of Kim, director of the Academic Urology Program and the Homer and Gloria Harvey Family Chair in Urologic Oncology in honor of Stuart Friedman, MD.
+"His attitude was as important as his technical skills," Del Vecchio says of Kim, director of the Department of Urology and the Homer and Gloria Harvey Family Chair in Urologic Oncology in honor of Stuart Friedman, MD.

 It took a year to get used to his urostomy bag—he suffered complications that made him feel confined to the house.